Program: B.S., Mechanical Engineering

 The senior year is composed of a group of required and elective courses that are related to the student’s area of specialization within Mechanical Engineering.
 The required courses include system dynamics, mechatronics and two semesters of senior design.
 Students can take their electives to obtain more in-depth knowledge in the following areas: aerospace engineering, automotive engineering, controls engineering, environmental engineering, mechanical design and thermal-fluid systems.

 The Mechanical Engineering department takes a practical approach to engineering, offering hands-on design experience as well as theoretical knowledge.
 That’s an advantage on the job because our graduates have had experience constructing projects, not just analyzing and designing them.
 A key to this practical training is the department’s Senior Design Program, which is modeled on the industry work groups that students will encounter on the job.
 Like professional engineers, students design and develop a project, from conception through manufacture.
 In the process, they gain valuable experience in working as a team, overcoming technical and management challenges, and developing communication skills.
-Past senior design projects have included an autonomous intelligent ground vehicle, battle-bots, a Formula SAE race car, a human-powered vehicle, unmanned aerial systems, and systems for petroleum-polluted soil and water cleanup.
+Past senior design projects have included an autonomous intelligent ground vehicle, a Formula SAE race car, a human-powered vehicle, unmanned aerial systems and sustainable energy systems.

 CSUN provides the opportunity for students who have not had a complete background of pre-engineering work in high school to take courses to prepare for the major.
 These additional courses will not count toward the major and may increase the time to graduate.
 CSUN provides testing as outlined below to ensure that students start their engineering coursework at an appropriate level.

 - The Mathematics Placement Test (MPT) is required prior to enrollment in MATH 150A.
 Students should take this exam before enrolling in their classes so they may be placed in the appropriate mathematics course.
 Students with scores of 4 or 5 on the AP Calculus AB or BC exams are exempt from the MPT.